maxrbr/ShopStream/README.md

 # ShopStream

 ShopStream is an end-to-end data pipeline for analyzing e-commerce data.
-The project collects, stores, and analyzes sales data from various sources to gain business insights.
+The project collects, stores, and analyzes sales data from a MongoDB source to gain business insights.

 ## Installation